 If you’re reading this article its probably because your considering or maybe already decided that bearded dragons would make the perfect pet, and now you’re looking for some guidance on the best set up for you and your new dragon(s).
+This means you’re going to need to look at buying a vivarium.
 The decision on whether to buy a new or used vivarium can be a tricky one, so we’ll help you to make that decision in this post.

 Fantastic!!
 Bearded dragons are awesome but do bearded dragons they make good pets?
 NO…… they make great pets!
 They are social easy to handle and probably the easiest to manage out of all the dragons.
 Dragons are a good starting point if this is your first encounter with with reptiles.

 Setting Up Your Vivarium …….
 New Or Used?